Akira Yaegashi

 Akira Yaegashi (八重樫 東, Yaegashi Akira) is a Japanese former professional boxer who competed from 2005 to 2019.
-He was a three-weight world champion, having held the WBA mini-flyweight title from 2011 to 2012, the WBC and The Ring flyweight titles from 2013 to 2014, and the IBF light-flyweight title from 2015 to 2016.
+He is a three-weight world champion, having held the World Boxing Association (WBA) mini-flyweight title from 2011 to 2012, the World Boxing Council (WBC) and Ring magazine flyweight titles from 2013 to 2014, and the International Boxing Federation (IBF) light-flyweight title from 2015 to 2016.
 He is an alumnus of the Takushoku University.